Azure Availability Sets vs Zones: Key Differences Explained | Updated 2025

 • Fault Isolation: Availability Zones provide fault isolation by distributing resources across separate physical data centers within a region.
 If one zone experiences a failure (e.g., power outage, network failure), other zones in the same region remain unaffected, ensuring application availability.

-• Disaster Recovery: By deploying resources across multiple Availability Zones, you ensure that your application remains operational even in the event of a complete failure in one zone.
-This provides better disaster recovery and business continuity.
+• Disaster Recovery: By deploying resources across multiple Availability Zones, you ensure that your application remains operational even in the event of a complete failure in one zone, which is a key consideration in What is Cloud Computing Technology with SalesForce Integration, as it ensures business continuity and seamless service delivery across integrated cloud platforms.

 • Low-Latency Communication: Availability Zones in the same region are connected via high-throughput, low-latency networking.
 This ensures that applications can still interact with resources in different zones with minimal performance degradation.